 Your advisor is available to work through your investments for retirements, of course, but they can also be a great resource as you look into giving and estate planning.
 They can help you navigate your giving plan by asking you questions in light of your financial goals.
 If you aren’t working with someone already, find a trusted professional with a breadth of experience, so you can give thankfully, and with confidence.

-This article was original published in the November 2019 issue of Living on the Lawn.
+This article was originally published in the November 2019 issue of Living on the Lawn.

 Robert Carson is Senior Vice President, Financial Advisor at Wealth Enhancement Group.
 Securities offered through LPL Financial, Member FINRA/SIPC.
 Advisory services offered through Wealth Enhancement Advisory Services, LLC, a registered investment advisor.
 Wealth Enhancement Group and Wealth Enhancement Advisory Services are separate entities from LPL.